EnVision: Venus Spectroscopy Suite (VenSpec)

-VenSpec will consist of three channels: VenSpec-M, VenSpec-H, and VenSpec-U. VenSpec-M will provide compositional data on rock types, VenSpec-H will perform extremely high resolution atmospheric measurements, and VenSpec-U will monitor sulfured minor species (mainly SO and SO_{2}), as well as the mysterious UV absorber in the Venusian upper clouds.
-This suite will search for temporal variations in surface temperatures and tropospheric concentrations of volcanic gases, indicative of volcanic eruptions.
+VenSpec will consist of three channels with a joint science and engineering team: VenSpec-M, VenSpec-H, and VenSpec-U, and a Central Control Unit (CCU).
+VenSpec-M will provide compositional data on rock types, VenSpec-H will perform high resolution atmospheric measurements, and VenSpec-U will monitor sulfured minor species (mainly SO and SO_{2}), as well as the mysterious UV absorber in the Venusian upper clouds.
+This suite of instruments will search for temporal variations in surface temperatures, tropospheric concentrations of volcanic gases and clouds, indicative of atmospheric processes and/or surface processes including volcanic eruptions.

-The principal investigator of the Venus Spectroscopy suite and PI of VenSpec-M is Jörn Helbert, DLR Institute of Planetary Research, Berlin, Germany.
-The PI of VenSpec-H is Ann Carine Vandaele, Royal Belgian Institute for Space Aeronomy (BIRA/IASB), Belgium.
-The PI of VenSpec-U is Emmanuel Marcq, LATMOS, IPSL, France.
+The coordinator of the Venus Spectroscopy suite and Instrument Lead Scientist (ILS) of VenSpec-M is Giulia Alemanno (taking over from Jörn Helbert in 2023), DLR Institute of Space Research, Berlin, Germany.
+The ILS of VenSpec-H is Séverine Robert (taking over from Ann Carine Vandaele in 2023), Royal Belgian Institute for Space Aeronomy (BIRA-IASB), Belgium.
+The ILS of VenSpec-U is Emmanuel Marcq, LATMOS, IPSL, France.

 In March 2025, the company Xenics announced an agreement with DLR to provide short-wave infrared sensors for EnVision's VenSpec-M instrument, as well as for NASA's Venus mission VERITAS.
+The DLR Institute for Space Research is delivering a similar instrument for both missions (VenSpec-M on EnVision and VEM on VERITAS).
+The optical subsystem is contributed by CNES and LIRA.
+The design and assembly integration and verification (AIV) of the optical assembly (VEMO) is subcontracted and under the responsibility of LIRA.
+The filter assembly within VEMO is managed by CNES, with contributions by Bertin Winlight and CILAS.

-VenSpec-H is being developed and built by a consortium of four companies (led by TRL Space) in Brno, Czechia, in collaboration with the Czech Academy of Sciences.
-The 2.6 million euro contract was awarded in July 2025.
-The instrument will carry a silhouette of Venus of Vestonice, an Upper Paleolithic ceramic Venus figurine discovered in 1925 in South Moravia and on display at the Moravian Museum in Brno.
+VenSpec-H itself is being developed and built by an international consortium of institutes and industrial companies, with OIP in Belgium leading as Prime since 2024 and with oversight by PRODEX and BIRA-IASB.
+The countries contributing include Belgium, Switzerland, Czech Republic, Spain, Portugal, the Netherlands, Germany, and Finland.
+The instrument will carry a silhouette of Venus of Vestonice, an Upper Paleolithic ceramic Venus figurine discovered in 1925 in South Moravia and on display at the Moravian Museum in Brno, Czech Republic.

+VenSpec-U is mainly developed by a consortium of French public space laboratories (IRAP, LIRA, LATMOS) led by LATMOS, with contributions from Open University in United Kingdom and IAA in Spain[newref6].

+The VenSpec Suite's Central Control Unit (CCU) provide shared power, data handling, and command interfaces for the three VenSpec instruments.
+The CCU is being developed under the responsibility of DLR with significant hardware contributions from MPS, IAA and IDA.
+The Mauà Institute of Technology will develop the EGSE used to enable efficient interface verification.